Alan Moller: Storm prediction pioneer

+TESSA

+In the early 1990s, Moller and storm chaser Martin Lisius formulated the concept for Texas Severe Storms Association (TESSA) in a meeting at the National Weather Service Forecast Office in Fort Worth, Texas.
+Moller believed that a private sector organization dedicated to severe weather education was needed.
+In 1993, Lisius founded TESSA as a formal 501(c)(3) non-profit organization.
+The organization’s mission is to bring together both professional meteorologists, storm spotters, and weather enthusiasts in an attempt to better understand dangerous storms through the collection and diffusion of knowledge.
+Its scope is national but focuses on Texas.

 Media

 Terrible Tuesday (1984) Moller appears in this documentary about the deadly tornado that struck Wichita Falls, Texas of April 10, 1979.

 StormWatch (1995) A storm spotter training video produced by Moller, meteorologist Gary Woodall, and TESSA chairman and filmmaker Martin Lisius with financial support from the Meadows Foundation of Dallas.
 StormWatch was conceived when Moller approached Lisius and expressed his desire to offer a video that could update the earlier Tornadoes: A Spotter's Guide.

 The Chasers of Tornado Alley (1996) Moller and research meteorologist Charles A. Doswell III appear in this award-winning documentary about storm chasing produced and directed by storm chaser and filmmaker Martin Lisius.